OK-BMW/pdsnd_github/README.md

 Python is used to analyse bikeshare data.
 Here, most common day, most common start and end station, trip duration and other key measurements are computed.
 A list of the computed measurements is given below.
-The computations are done within a Pyhton script.
-In addition, the python script interacts with the user through the commnand line.
+The computations are done within a script.
+In addition, the script interacts with the user through the commnand line.
 The user can select the city of interest, the month of interest and day of week of interest.
-The Python script has been tested using data sets obtaiend from New York City, Washington and Chicago.
+The script has been tested using data sets obtaiend from New York City, Washington and Chicago.
-The Python script has been written using Anaconda/Spyder for Python.
-Further developments will be also written using Anaconda/Spyder for Python.
+The script has been written using Anaconda/Spyder for Python.
+Further developments should be done using Anaconda/Spyder for Python.

 #### Measurements:
 * Date and location: